openstack-archive/fuel-docs/pages/installation-fuel-ui/install.rst

 ^^^^^^^^^^^

-If you cannot or would rather not run the convenience scripts, you can still run FuelWeb on VirtualBox by following these steps.
+If you cannot or would rather not run the convenience scripts, you can still run Fuel on VirtualBox by following these steps.

 Admin node deployment
 ~~~~~~~~~~~~~~~~~~~~~